+"Mike is the person best suited to continue the arc of success that has been established with Bates baseball," Bates Director of Athletics Kevin McHugh said at the time of Leonard's appointment.
 McHugh said he was impressed by Leonard's coaching philosophy and his plan for the team's future, which combines "a unique blend" of the influences of some of his former coaches, such as his two head coaches at Connecticut, Andy Baylock and Jim Penders; St. Lawrence head coach Tom Fay; and Red Sox major league coaching assistant Rob Leary, a former minor league instructor for the organization.
 McHugh also cited Leonard's playing background, his coaching experience and "the unique and highly applicable lessons that he learned while playing professionally."

 Jeff Benson enters his third season as an assistant coach in the Bates College baseball program in 2013-14, working with the team's outfielders and hitters.

 A 1979 graduate of the University of Maine at Farmington, Benson played baseball for the Beavers.
 He served as an assistant coach at St. Joseph's College of Maine from 1987-90 and worked as an umpire through Maine's chapter of the Collegiate Baseball Umpires Assigning Organization for 15 years.

 The athletic director at Oxford Hills High School, Benson resides in Auburn with his wife Jody.